 Daniel and Lorraine approached the local council for a Disabled Facilities Grant (DFG) which took several years to be approved.
 This grant alone was not enough for the extensive house adaptations needed to accommodate Jasmine’s need into later life.
 With the help of the RNBT, Royal Navy and Royal Marines Children’s Fund and also The Royal British Legion, the three charities were able to facilitate with the extra funding required.

-Leon Gray - Heckleby's Hound Dog Walking Service
+Leon Gray - Heckleby's Hounds Dog Walking Service

 Leon Gray is a former RN Service Policeman.
 Now living in Portsmouth.